Jul 24, 2017

 This goes beyond just looking at quotas and considering how to ensure more of your reps are able to achieve or even smash their quota.
 If you’re hiring new reps, how long does it take them to ramp up and what can you do get them fully ramped up quicker.
 How effective are your current reps?
 Can you identify what is causing them to lose deals?

 This can be achieved in several ways, enablement initiatives like onboarding and effective sales coaching can make a significant step change in the way your reps perform.
-For example, Mulesoft executed a structured coaching program to drive behavioural change.
+For example, Mulesoft executed a structured coaching program to drive behavioral change.
 They identified execution gaps and built competency maps to help them pinpoint where to target their coaching efforts to make a real difference in the performance of their sales reps.

 AppDynamics looked at the yield of each rep, being what the rep should be able to produce.
 This yield helped them define their sales capacity and identify what capacity they needed to hit their targets.